HSF/hsf.github.io/_gsocblogs/2024/blog_CUDA_kernels_autodiff.md

     Shared memory is a virtual memory space shared by all threads in a block and its faster to access than the GPU'S global memory.
 Kernels are executed on a certain queue, the stream.
     The arguments passed to a kernel must be allocated in the GPU memory before calling them.
 These operations happen on the side of the host, hence the variables are stored in the global memory of the GPU.
 * How can non-global device functions be accessed?
   * Device (GPU) functions, with the attribute `__device__`, can only be called inside kernels.
-They cannot be launched similary to kernels in order to create a new grid configuration for them, rather, each thread running the kernel will execute the device function as many times as it's called.
+They cannot be launched similarly to kernels in order to create a new grid configuration for them, rather, each thread running the kernel will execute the device function as many times as it's called.

 ### Technical walk-through